frkosurf/voot-specification/VOOT.md

 # Introduction
-VOOT x.x is a simple protocol for cross-domain read-only access to information about users, their group membership within an organization or aggregated across organizations and their role in these groups.
+VOOT x.x is a simple protocol for cross-domain read-only access to information about users' group membership within an organization or aggregated across organizations and their role in these groups.
 It can be seen as making a subset of LDAP-like information available through a web service.